kapsakcj/win10-linux-conda-how-to/README.md

 ## Step 1.
 Install Linux Subsystem on your computer running Windows 10
 The first step is to install the Linux Subsystem into your Windows 10 OS.
-I've copied the bulk of these instructions from Microsoft's documentation found here: https://docs.microsoft.com/en-us/windows/wsl/install-win10 Thanks to the folks at Microsoft for putting together this documentation and making it publicly available on github!
+I've copied and modified the bulk of these instructions (and a few images) from Microsoft's documentation found here: https://docs.microsoft.com/en-us/windows/wsl/install-win10 .
+Thanks to the folks at Microsoft for putting together this documentation and making it publicly available on github!

 Enable the "Windows Subsystem for Linux" optional feature and reboot.